emagiz/emdocs/mds/howto/emagizmendix-V8.md

 | Each flow (exit, entry and infra) needs to be deployed | Only infra flow needs to be deployed once, microflows connected to the queues directly |
 |Incoming webservice <p align="center"><img  src="../../img/howto/eMM Connector - Old view webservice.png"></p>| Microflow - Java action details<p align="center"><img  src="../../img/howto/eMM Connector - New view webservice.png"></p>|

-## Best practices eMagiz Connector for Mendix 8

-- Make one microflow to register all queues.
-Link it to the After Startup microflow
-- Use supplied Java actions in the eMagiz Mendix connector to set up the connections
-- Use Alerting to inform Support / Customer when a Job Failed.
-Can be done based on logging created by the data pipeline

 ## Short instruction video

 Please refer to the eMagiz Community page, under Academy to find the session where the eMagiz Mendix Connector is introduced, and where a short example is worked out.
 In the Module eMagiz ABL Block 1 (Beta sessions) you can find this session.

 ## Key notes in using this package

-Please take care of the following items
+Please take care of the following items when you start to use this version of the Connector to ensure you use it properluy
+- Use supplied Java actions in the eMagiz Mendix connector to set up the connections
+- Make a single microflow to register all Message Listeners.
+Link it to the After Startup microflow
-- These 2 libraries could cause issues with the current version of the Connector - please evaluate the necessity of these.
+- These 2 libraries could cause issues with the current version of the Connector - please evaluate the necessity of these before deleteing them
-  - lib x
+  - xerces.xercesImpl.2.8.1.jar
-  - lib x
+  - xmlbeans-3.0.1.jar.ExcelImporter.jar

 ## Planned improvements for 2020
 These are the items that the eMagiz team is planning to improve in the course of 2020